 As one of the most common types of ADHD freeze, task paralysis occurs when we have a large number of objectives to complete.
 Chances are you’re well aware of these tasks, but due to their disorganization, you feel overwhelmed by each one.

-Therefore, planning out your tasks (preferably, through a whiteboard or planner) can help to organize said tasks.
+Therefore, planning out your tasks (preferably, through a whiteboard or planner) can help to organize them.

-By developing a schedule, you’re giving your brain a chance to comprehend the objectives at hand.
-At the same time, you can plan ahead for things you may need during these tasks, such as taking a break.
+You give your brain a chance to comprehend the objectives through a schedule.
+At the same time, you can plan for things you may need during these tasks, such as taking a break.

 2.)
 Breaking Down Tasks

-Still, even with a solid plan, you may continue feeling overwhelmed by the weight of each task.
+Still, even with a solid plan, you may continue to feel overwhelmed.
 With that in mind, it can help to divide a large task into smaller tasks.

-Through this process, you’re allowing your brain to take steps towards a greater achievement.
-With each step, it’s likely you’ll feel more accomplishment than you would if you hadn’t broken down these tasks. ⁶
+Through this process, you allow your brain to take steps toward greater achievement.
+With each step, you’ll likely feel more accomplishment than you would if you hadn’t broken down these tasks. ⁶

 3.)
 Keep Designated Times for Task

-Chances are you’ll run into a number of projects that can’t be completed in one sitting.
+You’ll likely run into several projects that can’t be completed in one sitting.
 Naturally, the larger the project, the more overwhelming it may be.

-Through scheduling and breaking down tasks, it can also help to ensure you have a timeslot open regularly for a larger project.
+Scheduling and breaking down tasks can help to ensure you have a timeslot open regularly for a larger project.

-For example, if you’ve been planning on painting your house but have been putting it off, it can help to allocate a few specific hours a week to this task.
-Or, let’s say you want to clean your home regularly – it’s beneficial to time schedule every other Sunday for this task.
+For example, if you plan to paint your house but have been putting it off, it can help to allocate a few specific hours a week to this task.
+Or, let’s say you want to clean your home regularly.
+It’s beneficial to schedule every other Sunday for this task.

-Obviously, there are a number of ways to go about time scheduling tasks.
+Obviously, there are many ways to go about time-scheduling tasks.
 However, the purpose of planning further ahead is to ensure you can make the time for tasks you normally procrastinate.

 4.)
 Forget About Perfection